Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

-Figure~\ref{fig:r_v} shows the escape velocity curves of the four MW potential models superposed to the dSph phase diagram.
-It demonstrates that the dSphs can be either almost all bound to the MW (models Model PE$_\mathrm{HM}$ \& PNFW), or half of them (model PE$_\mathrm{IM}$) or even most of them (model PE$_\mathrm{LM}$) could be unbound.
-This underlines how the nature of dSphs depends on our knowledge of the MW potential (see Hammer et al., Paper II in preparation).
-This calls for caution when interpreting the dSph orbital properties.
-In discussing the dSph orbits, one thus needs to always account for their dependency to the adopted MW mass profile, and also consider the possible impact of the LMC.
+Figure~\ref{fig:r_v} shows the escape velocity curves of the four MW potential models superposed to the dwarf galaxy phase diagram.
+It demonstrates that the dwarf galaxies can be either almost all bound to the MW (models Model PE$_\mathrm{HM}$ \& PNFW), or half of them (model PE$_\mathrm{IM}$) or even most of them (model PE$_\mathrm{LM}$) could be unbound.
+This underlines how the nature of dwarf galaxies depends on our knowledge of the MW potential \citep{hammer21}.
+This calls for caution when interpreting the dwarf galaxy orbital properties.
+In discussing the dwarf galaxy orbits, one thus needs to always account for their dependency to the adopted MW mass profile, and also consider the possible impact of the LMC.

 The position of the LMC is also given in Figure~\ref{fig:r_v}. \citet{kallivayalil13Thirdepoch} discussed whether the LMC is bound or not to the MW, and concluded that for most MW mass models, it is likely at its first passage.
 In fact, their result depends on the LMC mass, for which they assumed a sufficiently high value ($>10^{11}$ $M_{\odot}$) to keep the SMC bound to the LMC for more than 2 Gyr.
 The goal was to perform the modeling of the Magellanic Stream \citep{besla12role}, assumed to be a tidal tail induced 1 Gyr ago, during an interaction between the Clouds before they entered the MW halo.